IvanDeus/QRcode-bot-ts/README.md

 ```

 ### Nginx Configuration
-Add this to your Nginx configuration to proxy requests to the bot:
+Add this to your Nginx configuration to proxy requests to the bot if needed:

 ```nginx
 location /QRcodebot {